We have collected plenty of fundraising tips from former TBIF fundraisers. Here is some of their advice to help you raise ££££…

 Sarah’s Top Tips

-Sarah was our top fundraiser for The Big Sleep Out 2015 and raised an incredible £1,056.00 for The Big Issue Foundation.
+Sarah is one of our top fundraisers for The Big Sleep Out and raised an incredible £1,056.00 for The Big Issue Foundation.
 Here are her top tips on how to raise those vitally needed funds:

 - Tell EVERYONE about it – your local shopkeepers, your colleagues, neighbours, clients – don’t be shy!